 Best Automatic Watch Under $100

 Invicta watches are some of the more supremely crafted timepieces you can find for under a Benjamin.
 Here is a looker that offers plenty of flare and functionality.
-The front is draped with a bold, electric blue dial that any style savant will catch out off the corner of their eye, alongside the gold-and-stainless-steel-tone bracelet.
+The front is draped with a bold, electric blue dial that any style savant will catch out off the corner of their eye, alongside the gold and stainless steel bracelet.
 Turn to the case back and admire the skeletonized movements that keep the watch running with precision.
 Also, the watch doubles as a marine companion with water-resistant coating that keeps it operating up to 660 feet under water.

 Best Automatic Watch Under $250

 MVMT sells an attractive entry-level automatic watch designed for millennials who fancy a sub-luxury timepiece in mechanical form.
 The Arc is powered by the Miyota 821A automatic hacking movement; it delivers accurate results and remains one of the more reliable movements at this price point.
 However, the beauty behind every MVMT watch is its refined, minimalist appearance, which the Arc embodies, while also adding unique touches such as a neatly curved case and domed sapphire glass.
 You can purchase it in several charming colors, including Bourbon Rose, Iron Elm, Ivory Oak, and Jet Noir; the latter is currently on sale and well worth the look.

 Bulova Maquina Automatic Classic Watch